PavelPZ/riverpod_navigator/README.md

 ## What's under the hood

 A brief introduction to the riverpod_navigation principle can help with its use.

 How is our mission "to keep *string-path* <= **typed-path** => *navigation-stack* always in sync" implemented?

-Let's look at the principles of how to implement login app flow.
+Let's look at the principles of how to implement **login app flow**.

 ### In the beginning there are riverpod providers and their states